 In 2010 Art and Isobel divorced and, on the encouragement of Todd Brunner (who had immigrated to England shortly after Art did), Art moved to Lushwood Hills where a soon-to-be vibrant music scene was getting off the ground.

 Today Art sits on the Lushwood Hills Entertainment Committee and personally books the Stonewell and Gormenghast theatres.
-He has scored many of the films coming out of the Institute for Science, Art and Vocational Arts, where he is also an advisor and teacher in the music school.
+He has scored many of the films coming out of the Institute for Science, Art and Practical Arts, where he is also an advisor and teacher in the music school.
 He collaborates frequently with other Lushwood Hills musicians and artists, including his old pal Alice Lessing, who is also a local resident.